Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-20-exorcisms.md

 "If you like."
 Ford said.
 "What happened?"

 "What happened?"
 Powell exhaled.
 "A kid died.
-You're...briefed, right?"
+You're... briefed, right?"

 "About the Hierarchy?
 Yes."

-"Right, well...emergency mission.
+"Right, well... emergency mission.
 Hierarchy in the colony, doing summat dodgy down the starport construction site, one of the kids had snuck in there to try and take a picture.
 We mobilized, were there in less than two minutes.
 Swept the site.
 We nearly had the bastard when he shot her."

 Peggy made a little noise and shuffled a touch closer to him, warm against his leg.
 He couldn't resist the urge to pet her some more.